shotgunsoftware/developer.shotgunsoftware.com/docs/en/offerings/spc/setup/s3_bucket.md

 ## Steps

 * Create your S3 bucket in your selected region.
+Please avoid `.` in the bucket name, Shotgun don't support them.
 * Configure the bucket Default Encryption, as Shotgun uses the bucket Default Encryption to encrypt new S3 objects.

 ## CORS Configuration